Roasted Tomato Pasta

 - Of course garlic bread is always a good idea!

-If you try making this Roasted Tomato and Garlic Spaghetti or any other recipe on the blog, please rate it and leave a comment below.
+If you try making this Pasta with Roasted Cherry Tomatoes or any other recipe on the blog, please rate it and leave a comment below.
 I love hearing from you, and other readers will benefit from your experience!